 In the US, Deutsche Bank’s CSR Leadership Incubator equips employees to deepen their impact in the community through exceptional non-profit board service.
 The Incubator offers leadership development training and board placement in a supportive learning environment.
 Employees—those who are already active on boards and those still looking for the right commitment—CSR Americas staff and invited guests share insights and explore new strategies to help grow the capacity and sustainability of socially motivated organizations.

 In South Africa, Deutsche Bank collaborates with social entrepreneurs in the Alternative Income Generation programme for non-profit organisations to help them find new opportunities to raise funds for their work.
 The more diverse the sources of funding, the less they depend on individual donors and can plan for the longer term.
 After all, even those who do good need a sustainable business model.
-Find here an example of how the programme works.
+Watch here how the programme works.

 As different as the individual Made for Good projects may be, they all have one thing in common: they are not waiting for change, they are shaping it themselves.

 For example, in densely populated Hong Kong, where there is hardly any agricultural land.
 Together with the Society of Rehabilitation and Crime Prevention of Hong Kong, Deutsche Bank has started an indoor vertical strawberry farm – the first of its kind in the city.
 This is where people with mental disabilities learn how to grow strawberries and vegetables, providing them not only an income but also a sense of self worth.